 The relation between the last trading day and the expiration day of an instrument is defined on the product level and holds in the same way for both regular instruments and flexible instruments.
 This means that in case the last trading day is prior to the expiration day for regular instruments, then the last trading day and the expiration day of a flexible instrument differ by the same amount as for the regular instruments.

-The expiration day can be any exchange day (with some special exchange defined exceptions) starting from the same day until the longest currently active standard expiration day of the respective product.
+The expiration day can be any exchange day (with some special exchange defined exceptions).
 Please note that a TES trader creating a flexible instrument always specifies the expiration day and not the last trading day.